chili-publish/grafx-documentation/docs/GraFx-Studio/concepts/connectors-media/index.md

 ![screenshot-full](connector2.png)

 The value for end-users lies in accessing brand-managed assets (with corresponding metadata) while respecting the digital rights management of the external system.
 Media Connectors also enable fully automated content creation, driving content generation at scale.

-Connectors can be used in **[self-service](/GraFx-Studio/concepts/self-service/)** or **[headless](/GraFx-Studio/concepts/headless/)**.
+Connectors can be used in **[self-service](/GraFx-Studio/concepts/self-service/)** or **[headless](/GraFx-Studio/concepts/headless/)** workflows.

 ## Concepts

-If you're considering building your own Media Connector, here are approaches to consider.
+If you're considering building your own Media Connector, here are some approaches to consider.

 ## Concept 1: Making Assets Available for the End-User

-In the 'Media' panel on the left in GraFx Studio, a Template Designer can browse between the available Media Connectors.
+In the **Media** panel on the left in GraFx Studio, a Template Designer can browse the available Media Connectors.
 Multiple media repositories can be connected, and by default, the built-in application GraFx Media is available.

 ![screenshot-full](damconnector01.png)

-When the Template Designer clicks on a Media Connector, the repository is opened, and all assets the user is entitled to access, according to the digital rights governance within the Media Connector, are shown.
+When the Template Designer clicks on a Media Connector, the repository opens, and all assets the user is entitled to access, according to the digital rights governance within the Media Connector, are displayed.

 ![screenshot-full](damconnector02.png)

 The Template Designer can select and add an asset to the design.

 **Challenge**: In the above scenario, the user will see **all** the assets.

 ### Narrowing Down the Selection

-In the Template Designer Workspace, a template designer can configure which specific assets are made available for the end-user in the EU Interface.
+In the Template Designer Workspace, a Template Designer can configure which specific assets are made available to the end-user in the **End User Interface (EU Interface)**.
 This avoids showing the end-user all assets, including those that are less relevant.

 **Solution**: Refine the query to limit the asset view.